rohanjha-rj/about_me/README.md

 - 👀 I’m interested in web developing and coding.
 - 🌱 I’m currently learning AI/ML.
 - 💞️ I’m looking to collaborate on multiple web developing projects.
-- 📫 You can me on Linkedin @https://www.linkedin.com/in/rohanjharj/
+- 📫 You can me on Linkedin @https://www.linkedin.com/in/rohanjharj/ or mail me @jharohan2005@gmail.com
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: A boy who likes to code with a humurous life.